ethereum/web3.py/docs/web3.eth.rst

         >>> block.number = 4022282
         Traceback # ... etc ...
         TypeError: This data is immutable -- create a copy instead of modifying

+This feature is available via the ``attrdict_middleware`` which is a default middleware.
+Of note, accessing a property via attribute will break type hinting.
+If typing is crucial for your application, accessing via key / value, as well as removing the ``attrdict_middleware`` altogether, may be desired.

 Properties